Shicheng-Guo/BIS180L_web/slides/Week2_Day1_BIS180L_Assignment.md

 Clone the repository--part I
 =====================

-This only needs to be done once
 * go to GitHub.com and logon
-* If you haven't already done so, accept the invitation to join the UCDBIS180L team
+* If you haven't already done so, accept the invitation to join the UCDBIS180L-17 team
-* Click on the link "UCDBIS180L/BIS180L_Assignments_..." link on the right hand side
+* Click on the link "UCDBIS180L-17/BIS180L_Assignments_..." link on the right hand side

 ![assignments](git_clone_1.png)